Beyond the Tay Adventure Challenge: Saturday 21 September 2019

 Start and Vehicle Logistics

-All participants are responsible for taking their boats to Taymouth Marina on the morning of 6 October 2018.
+All participants are responsible for taking their boats to Kenmore Hotel on the morning of 21 September 2019.
 Boat drop off will be open from 0800-0930 and boats, buoyancy aids and helmets will be checked at this time.
 Having deposited your boats, cars will be parked at Beyond Adventure, Riverside, Aberfeldy, Perthshire PH15 2EB where the race will start and finish.

 There are toilets available at check-in.